.

 Henry Moise head shot

 Henry Moise (BS ’21) was an average high school student in the San Francisco Bay Area and wasn’t thinking about going to college.
 He did attend community college, and then transferred to UCSB, where he found the transition challenging during his first two quarters as a chemical engineering major.
 Then, he found that he could put his experience working with tools in a hardware store to good use in chemical engineering professor Eric McFarland’s lab.
-Moise is spending the current year as an employee in McFarland’s startup company, C-Zero, Inc., before beginning a PhD program at Stanford, where he has already been accepted.
+Moise spent a year as an employee in McFarland’s startup company, C-Zero, Inc., before beginning a PhD program at Stanford.
 “I would never have thought I’d be so excited reading science papers by other groups about methane pyrolysis,” he says.
 “It’s a cool feeling to be excited about things like that, and grad school will allow me to take that further.”

 Academics